Labor and Delivery

 1. Try to keep an open mind

-I think SO many mamas have a vision of what they want their birth to be like.
-But one thing that’s true about birth – it is that it can be super unpredictable!
+I think many mamas have a vision of what they want their birth to be like.
+But one thing that’s true about birth – is that it can be super unpredictable!

-I’m a big advocate for creating a birth plan and talking through your birth wishes with your provider and support team ahead of time.
+I’m a big advocate for creating a birth plan and discussing your birth wishes with your provider and support team ahead of time.
 But I always recommend this with a pretty big caveat – you’ve got to do your best to keep a flexible and open mind.

 The last thing I want is for you to have some sense of disappointment or doubt after your birth because it wasn’t exactly what you had envisioned.
-The number one goal always is that baby and mama are healthy and safe.
+The first goal is always for the baby and mama to be healthy and safe.

 From my experience